jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-3e.md

 Since the peace:
 - the debt paid off, by the savings from the state's ordinary revenue, was less than £500,000 a year,
-- the sinking fund was much increased by=
+- the sinking fund was much increased by:
   - the debt which has been paid off,
   - the reduction of the redeemable 4-3%,
   - the annuities for lives which have fallen in